 Theme Park Attendant

 If roller coasters and water rides are your thing then a summer role at an overseas theme park could be right up your street.
 It’s surprising just how many big theme parks there are beyond the big boys that we all know about, and summer is peak season in most countries.
 That means they need seasonal staff to help the parks run doing everything from selling tickets to operating the rides.
-Europe, Asia, and North America are all popular destinations for theme park jobs and some will provide subsidised accommodation and free admission so you can ride the rollercoasters til you’re sick.
+Europe, Asia, and North America are all popular destinations for theme park jobs and some will provide subsidized accommodation and free admission so you can ride the rollercoasters til you’re sick.

-If you’re passionate about sports and want to help other people fall in love with your favourite activities then perhaps you should consider becoming a sports coach for the summer.
+If you’re passionate about sports and want to help other people fall in love with your favorite activities then perhaps you should consider becoming a sports coach for the summer.
 While you don’t necessarily need sports or coaching qualifications for many of these positions it often helps if you’re already studying something relevant.
-What you do need is bags of energy and good organisational skills to help deliver fun training sessions to groups of kids.
+What you do need is bags of energy and good organizational skills to help deliver fun training sessions to groups of kids.